catseye/Burro/Tests.md

     | >)<
     = State [2]<[-5] [0]<[] True

-Note that the work value is proportional to the number we started with.

-Note also that the work value is not (?) available to us inside the branch, because it's on the stack, not on the tape.
+Note also that the work value is not available to us inside the branch, because it's on the stack, not on the tape.
+A trace makes this more obvious.

     -> Tests for functionality "Trace Burro Program"